-Andrew Byers’ elder law practice is limited exclusively to Medicaid planning, Veteran's Aid and Attendance qualification, estate and long-term care planning for seniors, asset protection for seniors, Trust and Estate Planning, and Probate and Trust Administration matters.
+Andrew Byers’ elder law practice is limited exclusively to Medicaid planning, Veteran's Aid and Attendance qualification, estate and long-term care planning for seniors, uncontested divorce in Michigan, asset protection for seniors, Trust and Estate Planning, and Probate and Trust Administration matters.

 Cameron Goulding’s practice is focused on divorce and family law.
 Visit http://www.northoaklandmichigandivorcelawyer.com/ for more information on Cameron Goulding’s family law practice.